open-voip-alliance/AndroidPhoneLib/README.md

 ## Registration

 Step 1: Create a Config object .
-This object contains all the possible configuration options, however the auth and callListener (more information later) parameters are the only one that are required, the rest will use sensible defaults.
+This object contains all the possible configuration options, however the auth parameter is the only one that is required, the rest will use sensible defaults.

 ```
 val config = Config(